 Rob Wieman Senior Editor

-Rob brings a wealth of multimedia experience to his role as a senior editor at GoodTherapy.org, where he collaborates with leading experts in the fields of psychology and psychotherapy to develop authoritative, engaging content for The Good Therapy Blog.
+Rob brings a wealth of leadership, multimedia, and marketing experience to his role as a senior editor at GoodTherapy.org, where he collaborates with experts in the fields of psychology and psychotherapy to develop compelling content for The Good Therapy Blog.

-During a publishing career spanning 15 years—including four years each at The Miami (Florida) Herald and The News Tribune in Tacoma, Washington—Rob thrived at every level of content production, spending time as a reporter, copy editor, designer, web content producer, and editorial team leader, often concurrently.
-He directed, helped direct, or contributed to coverage for teams that won more than a dozen top industry honors.
-Rob left the newspaper business in 2008, doing consulting work and serving as marketing director of a nonprofit for at-risk youth before joining the GoodTherapy.org team in 2012.
+During 15 years at fast-paced daily newspapers—including four years each at The Miami Herald and The News Tribune in Tacoma, Washington—Rob thrived at every level of production, spending time as a reporter, copy editor, designer, web producer, and editorial team leader, often concurrently.
+He directed or contributed to coverage for teams that won more than a dozen top industry honors, including Pulitzer Prizes and Associated Press Sports Editors (APSE) awards.
+Rob left the news business in 2008, doing consulting work and serving as marketing director of a nonprofit for at-risk youth before joining GoodTherapy.org in 2012.

 Crystal holds a bachelor’s degree in English (with a specialization in creative writing) from Central Washington University.
 She worked on the editing and design teams for the student literary magazine, Manastash, and her work was published in the magazine several times.
 Since 2013, she has worked remotely as a writing assistant for CWU’s College of Business, where she is known as a stickler for grammar.
 Crystal is excited to share her editing and writing skills with GoodTherapy.org.